viktorRock/StockMarket/README.md

 # StockMarket
 StocksMarketApp

-Is the prototype of a PWA to help users, to track stock market shares and to calculate over time the profitability and sugestions about the efficiency of the wallet.
+It's the prototype of a PWA to help users, to track stock market shares and to calculate over time the profitability and sugestions about the efficiency of the wallet.

 TO DO list
 - Design